gdsbook/book/notebooks/02_geospatial_computational_environment.md

 working solution is found.
 Notebooks embody this quality and enable the user to work interactively.
-Whether the computation takes place on a laptop or on a data center, notebooks provide the same interface for interactive computing, lowering the cognitive load require to scale up.
+Whether the computation takes place on a laptop or on a data center, notebooks provide the same interface for interactive computing, lowering the cognitive load required to scale up procedures for larger data or more scientists.
 Third, notebooks have _interoperability_ built in.
 The notebook format is designed for recording and sharing computational work, but not necessarily for other stages of the research cycle.
 To widen the range of possibilities and